 Best STEM: Fisher-Price Think & Learn Code-a-Pillar Toy

-Kids will develop planning and sequencing skills as they plot out the code-a-pillars movements and try to get it to reach prearranged targets.
+This toy aims to help develop planning and sequencing skills as kids plot out the code-a-pillar's movements and try to get it to reach prearranged targets.
 The motorized head makes cute sounds as kids problem solve to get their new pet to travel in a variety of ways.
-It’s suitable for children ages three to eight but is a big hit with Kindergarteners looking to take charge and call the shots.
+It’s suitable for children ages 3 to 8, but is a big hit with Kindergarteners looking to take charge and call the shots.

-Best Tech: Fire 7 Kids Edition Tablet, 7" Display, 16 GB
+Best Tech: Amazon Fire 7 Kids Edition Tablet

-Tablets can be educational and teach children a range of school-ready skills like letter and number recognition, they can also be a lifesaver on long trips or when frazzled parents need to keep the little ones busy for a moment.
-Kids can be hard on tech though which is why the worry-free, no questions asked, replacement policy on this Fire kids tablet is so hard to beat.
+Tablets can be educational and can also be a lifesaver on long trips or when frazzled parents need to keep the little ones busy for a moment.
+Kids can be hard on tech though, which is why the worry-free, no questions asked, replacement policy on this Fire kids tablet is so hard to beat.
 If it’s broken for any reason they will replace it with a new one!
 With a 7" IPS display and 16GB of internal storage, you’ll have plenty of space for the included 1 year of FreeTime Unlimited which ensures you will have all the apps, games and videos to keep kids entertained, including educational content from PBS Kids, Nickelodeon, and Disney.

-The battery lasts up to 8 hours so movies won't need to be interrupted for recharging.
+The battery lasts up to 7 hours so movies won't need to be interrupted for recharging.
 Parents can add additional content from YouTube and Netflix and the schoolyard favorite Minecraft.
-The kid-safe browser offers peace of mind to know that inappropriate content will be kept out of reach.
-Then when playtime is over parents can use the dashboard to see exactly what their children have been viewing and learning about while using the tablet.
-This sturdy and reliable tablet comes with a kid-proof case in fun, bright colors of blue, pink and yellow.
+When playtime is over, parents can use the dashboard to see exactly what their children have been viewing and learning about while using the tablet.

 Best Pretend Play: Little Tikes 2-in-1 Food Truck